Arunesh310/Gourmet.-fine-dine-restaurant/README.md

 Visit http://localhost:3000 in your browser to view the application.

-Technologies Used
+Technologies Used:

 React: A JavaScript library for building user interfaces.
 BEM (Block Element Modifier): A methodology that helps you to create reusable and maintainable code.
 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve the project.

-License
+License:
 This project is licensed under the MIT License.

-Made by
+Made by:
 Arunesh Kumar